Skip to content

 Governance ControlPractical Requirement

-Purpose documentationTrust relationship includes business justification
+Purpose documentationEach trust relationship includes a business justification

-Exception handlingTime-bound approvals with compensating controls
+Exception handlingTime-bound approvals with compensating controls in place

 WorkstreamOwnerFirst ActionValidation Signal